hku-systems/cronus/README.md

 ### Kick-off Functional (CUDA matrix addition)

+**Troubleshooting**

+1. If you see `Address already in use` when running the experiment, this may be caused by others running the experiments at the same time.

 **Command to run:**

 1. Open one terminal (T1) and connect to the machine, create the normal OS terminal